Get an Appointment with a Lawyer Now

 Children’s contact centres

-A centre’s purpose is to promote the safety and welfare of children and vulnerable adults during changeovers and visits, and to facilitate interaction during visits.
+A contact centre’s purpose is to promote the safety and welfare of children and vulnerable adults during changeovers and visits, and to facilitate interaction during visits.

 Supervision at such a centre can include situations of: